aws/jsii/CONTRIBUTING.md

 [lerna]: https://github.com/lerna/lerna

 1. Check out this repository.
-2. Run `./build.sh` to install lerna, bootstrap the repository and perform an initial build and test cycle.
+2. Run `npm run build` to install lerna, bootstrap the repository and perform an initial build and test cycle.

 ### Development Workflow